3.5 kilograms ripe tomatoes, chopped

-Place the tomatoes, onions, garlic, sugar, vinegar and salt in a large pan.
+Place the tomatoes, onions, garlic, vinegar and salt in a large pan.

 Place the pickling spice in a square of muslin or similar and tie it closed with kitchen string.
-Add the muslin bag or pickling spice to the pan.
+Add the muslin bag of pickling spice to the pan.

-Bring the tomato mixture to the boil and boil it steadily, stirring occasionally for 2 ½ hours.
+Bring the tomato mixture to the boil.
+Add sugar and stir in well.
+Boil it steadily, stirring occasionally for 2 ½ hours.
 Discard the muslin bag of pickling spice.

 Press the mixture through a sieve to remove the tomato seeds and skins (you’ll only have a little bit left in the sieve each time).
 Return the sauce to the pan and boil it for a further 5 minutes.